 Our superior silver has been highly touted as an antibacterial and antimicrobial compound in research for quite a while now.
 It appears to illustrate its most significant potential for antibiotic-resistant bacteria, which seems to be a more prominent phenomenon today.

-However, a topic receiving further exploration is the interaction(s) between structured silver and viruses.
+However, a topic receiving further exploration is the interaction(s) between our superior silver and viruses.
 Ever since the advancement from the deprecated colloidal silver, contemporary structured silver improvement has motivated scientists to go down this avenue further.

-This is because the structured silver has a much smaller size, but a much larger surface area as opposed to its previous generation counterpart.
+This is because our silver has a much smaller size, but a much larger surface area as opposed to its previous generation counterpart.
 What researchers have discovered is quite remarkable.

 Enter the Arenavirus

-As there are many different kinds of viruses out there, it can be challenging to say how structured silver will affect every single one of them.
+As there are many different kinds of viruses out there, it can be challenging to say how our silver will affect every single one of them.

 But one type of virus family (which is just a categorization of viruses); the arenavirus has been studied by researchers.
 And what makes this family of viruses so unique is that they have a high fatality rate, with no vaccines currently available (as of this writing).